aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 with Jupyter notebooks, TensorBoard, and VNC remote desktop running on the VM in your secure environment as if though they were running on your computer.

-SSH authentication to the *jump host* is done using Life Science Login.
-This is the default authentication method for the DSP.
-To log accesses and match them to the correct login account identity (e-mail), we will require that to be specified when connecting, as the example configu above shows.
-The proxy jump line would look something like `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`.
+SSH authentication to the jump host is done using Life Science Login, which is the default authentication method for the DSP.
+To log accesses and match them to the correct login account identity, your e-mail address must be provided when connecting.
+The ProxyJump line should look something like `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`.

 ### 3. Install software from public repositories that are trusted by the platform.